Course: Physics of Polymers

 learning outcomes

-The student has the knowledge about theoretical background for the methods establishing the importatnt properties of polymeric materials and their behaviour.
+characterize the methods establishing the importatnt properties of polymeric materials and their behaviour

-The student has the knowledge about theoretical background for the methods establishing the importatnt properties of polymeric materials and their behaviour.
+characterize the methods establishing the importatnt properties of polymeric materials and their behaviour

 teaching methods